How to Stop Putting Yourself Last

 ✦ · ✦ · ✦

-Putting yourself last isn't noble.
+But putting yourself last isn't noble.
 It's not loving.
-It's not sustainable.
+It's not even generous.
 It's a habit.
 And like all habits — it can be changed.

 Why We Put Ourselves Last

 It starts young.
-We are taught — often without words — that a good woman is selfless.
-That her needs come after everyone else's.
+We are taught — often without anyone saying it out loud — that a good woman is selfless.
+That her needs are secondary.
+That wanting things for herself is, at best, a little indulgent.

 So we learn to shrink.
 We learn to wait.
-We learn to say "I'm fine" when we're not.
+We learn to say "I'm fine" when we're not, and to mean it less and less each time.

-The problem is, the world rewards us for it.
+The harder part is that the world rewards us for it.
 People call us strong.
 They rely on us — and we mistake their reliance for love.
+We keep the whole thing running, and we call it purpose.

-Until the day we realize: we have been so busy being everything to everyone that we have forgotten who we are.
+Until the day we realize: we have been so busy being everything to everyone that we have quietly stopped knowing who we are.

 The Cost of Always Coming Last

-Self-neglect is silent.
-It doesn't look like crisis.
+Chronic self-neglect doesn't look like a breakdown.
 It looks like Tuesday.

 1. Name what you actually need.